Free Stock Profit Calculator

 Stack Overflow / Personal Finance

-Do I need to report stock trades if I did not make a profit?
+Do I report stock trades if I did not make a profit?

 Yes.
 The IRS requires you to report all stock sales on Schedule D and Form 8949, regardless of whether you had a gain or loss.
 Your broker will issue a 1099-B form showing all sales during the tax year, and the IRS receives a copy.
 Failing to report a sale, even a losing one, can trigger an IRS notice.
 Reporting losses is actually beneficial because losses can offset gains and reduce your tax liability, so there is a financial incentive to report them accurately.